benjohnston94/data-science-portfolio/README.md

-# data-science-portfolio
+# Data science portfolio
-Collection of data science and data analysis projects
+Hi there, you've stumbled across my various data science and data analysis projects.
+Thanks for visiting.
+Have a read a hope you enjoy.

+## Project links
+* Normalising a database
+* Finding market opportunities using SQL